While the human body can move in endless ways, there are 3 fundamental planes of motion.

 Many movements incorporate all three planes of movement.
 Because of this it’s important to include multi-plane exercises in the gym.

-I love squats and deadlifts and program them all the time.
-But they’re all in one plane so it’s important to add exercise that involve all the planes and get you moving in every direction.
+So it’s important to add exercise that involve all 3 planes to get you moving in every direction.
+Just like real life and sport.